open-innovations/northumbria-culture-connect/pipelines/landscape-map-README.md

    to identify organisations working the sector who do not appear in the funding streams being used.

-TKTKTK The process for building the organisation reference table
+The process for building the organisation reference table

 ## Create the combined list